-According to the GGVRC, the plan was created “to address all the deferred maintenance needed, but not one fix at a time; rather, to create a path of growth of the local economy with shared opportunity for wealth.”
+According to the GGVRC, their plan was created “to address all the deferred maintenance needed, but not one fix at a time; rather, to create a path of growth of the local economy with shared opportunity for wealth.”
 The resident plan strongly aligns with the Green New Deal (and, in fact, preceded it).
-It upgrades all existing buildings to maximal energy efficiency; provides jobs with resources and training for local youth; provides affordable, safe, and adequate housing; builds community ownership; secures community resiliency; and counteracts systemic injustices that have been baked into the culture of Marin for at least the past 75 years.
+It upgrades all existing buildings to maximal energy efficiency; provides jobs with resources and training for local youth; provides affordable, safe, and adequate housing; provides a path for home ownership; secures community resiliency; and counteracts systemic injustices that have been baked into the culture of Marin for at least the past 75 years.

-While the plan enjoys the support of the majority of Golden Gate Village residents, the Marin Housing Commission, consisting of the five-member County Board of Supervisors and two public housing citizens (neither from GGV), has steadfastly refused to consider it.
-Instead, MHC and the Marin Housing Authority want to transfer ownership and management of GGV to a private New Jersey-based developer.
+While the Resident Plan has enjoyed the support of the majority of Golden Gate Village residents since the beginning, the Marin Housing Commission, consisting of the five-member County Board of Supervisors and two public housing citizens, steadfastly refused to consider it until late January, 2022, instead supporting the Marin Housing Authority's plan to transfer ownership and management of GGV to a private New Jersey-based developer.

 “Privatization is not in the interest of Golden Gate Village residents.
 It will take money out of the community and continue a dangerous cycle in America of erasing affordable public housing.
 We have a plan that empowers and revitalizes our community."

 Financial Irregularities in PNA Report to Marin Housing Commission Exposed!